-Lechler categorizes its full cone and hollow cone nozzles into two different groups; axial and tangential.
+Lechler categorizes its full cone vs hollow cone nozzles into two different groups; axial and tangential.
 Both are used in a variety of applications but what is the difference?

 Lets explore each one starting with the Full Cone nozzle group...